Marungoor

-Villages Eraviputhoor and Nallur is situated in the west and Mylaudy in the south-east.
-In the east Ramanathichanputhur Village and in the North Rajavoor village.
+The villages of Eraviputhoor and Nallur are situated in the west and Mylaudy in the south-east.
+In the east is Ramanathichanputhur village and in the north is Rajavoor village.
 Suchindram is about five km south-west of Marungoor.
 Suchindram Kulam, Suchindrum Temple, Thovalai, Kanyakumari and Vattakottai are nearby tourist spots.
-Trivandrum International Airport is the nearest airport.
+Thiruvananthapuram International Airport is the nearest airport.
 Marungoor can be reached from Kanyakumari, Nagercoil and Suchindram by bus.